OCA/stock-logistics-workflow/stock_picking_product_assortment/README.rst

 Configuration
 =============

-Follow the steps of product_assortment module to define a whitelist or a blacklists or both to some partner.
+Follow the steps of the product_assortment module to define a whitelist or a blacklists or both to some partner.

 Usage
 =====

 1. Go to Inventory.
-2. Create a new outgoing picking.
+2. Create a new outgoing or incoming picking.
 3. Select one of the partners defined on product_assortment.
 4. Add products defined on the product assortment.